adoptium/temurin-build/RELEASING.md

 1. Build and Test the OpenJDK for "release" at AdoptOpenJDK using a build pipeline job as follows:
    * Job: https://ci.adoptopenjdk.net/job/build-scripts/job/openjdk8-pipeline/build?delay=0sec (Switch `openjdk8` for your version number)
-   * `targetConfigurations`: remove all the entries for the variants you don't want to build (e.g. remove the openj9 ones for hotspot releases) or any platforms you don't want to release
+   * `targetConfigurations`: remove all the entries for the variants you don't want to build (e.g. remove the openj9 ones for hotspot releases) or any platforms you don't want to release (Currently that would include OpenJ9 aarch64)
    * `releaseType: Release`
    * [OpenJ9 ONLY] `overridePublishName`: github binaries publish name (NOTE: If you are doing a point release, do NOT adjust this as we don't want the filenames to include the `.x` part), e.g. `jdk8u232-b09_openj9-0.14.0` or `jdk-11.0.5+10_openj9-0.14.0`
    * `adoptBuildNumber`: Leave blank unless you are doing a point release in which case it should be a number starting at `1` for the first point release.